Noovolari/leapp/docs/tutorials/aws/aws_sso/setup_in_leapp.md

-# Setup AWS SSO Role Access Method for Leapp
+# Setup AWS SSO Access Method in Leapp

 To start using AWS SSO in Leapp you first need to retrieve two information from your AWS account: the **Portal URL** and the **AWS SSO region**.